 - weight loss.

-– obesity and metabolic syndrome,
+– weight management and metabolic support

 What can you expect in a consultation?